FreeGasNearMe

 Frequently Asked Questions

-Yes, you can typically receive assistance from multiple programs as long as you meet each program’s eligibility requirements.
-However, you cannot receive duplicate benefits for the same need from different government programs.
+Yes, you can apply to several programs if you meet their requirements.
+However, you cannot receive the same type of benefit twice for the same need from government-funded programs.

 Stay Updated on Fuel Assistance